btrfs/btrfs-workflow/README.md

 ## The btrfs helper scripts

 These will send the emails as appropriate.
-Copy these somewhere and chmod u+x, or simply add the scripts/ directory to your `$PATH`.
+Copy these somewhere and `chmod u+x`, or simply add the `scripts/` directory to your `$PATH`.

 ## Developer workflow